russell-n/thetuna/tuna/components/iperfquality.rst

     #options
     # note that in some cases iperf uses shortenings (e.g. `len` vs `length`)
     # Any option not given will use the iperf defaults
-    parallel = 4
+    # parallel = 4

     # if the option takes no settings, use True to turn on
     # udp = True

-    # but note that udp doesn't work yet (only the client
+    # but note that udp isn't well tested
-    # side is being used by the optimizers)
     # also the --client <hostname> and --server options are set using the
     # DUT and Server info so don't set them